plustik/kasten/README.md

 ## Using Kasten

-To use Kasten, just execute `./target/release/kasten`.
+To use Kasten, execute `./target/release/kasten`.
+Rocket will accept requests at `localhost:8000`.
 Kasten supports the following environment variables:
 - KASTEN_DB_LOCATION: The path at which the database is saved.
 (Defaults to ./var/server-sled-db)
 - KASTEN_FILE_LOCATION: The path at which the uploaded files are saved.
 (Defaults to ./var/files)
+- KASTEN_STATIC_FILES: The path at which the static files are saved.
+(Defaults to ./var/files)
+- ROCKET_TEMPLATE_DIR: The path at which the templates are stored.
+(Defaults to ./vat/templates)

 To use `bonbon` run `./target/release/bonbon [command]`.